dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 Generally the reasons are the following:

 * Departments working in isolation with each other
-* Master - slave relationships
+* Master - slave relationships internal and external
 * Projection of the class system to the workplace where it was supposed to be an international environment
+* Absence of rules and transparency - just obey
 * Preserving the status quo trumps efficiency and everything else
-* People not believing things can be better or different
+* People not believing things can be different or even better
 * Imperial arrogance without the imperium/empire
 * Glass walls for foreigners and unequal representation higher in organisations